RainyXeon/Rainlink/README.md

 ⚠️ This lavalink wrapper is just in the beta stage, it will have some bug so please report it on github!

-⚠️ Update 4: Rainlink now in stage 20 of development (Release beta 4 product / Near stable)
+⚠️ Update 5: Rainlink now in stage 25 of development (Near stable)

 # 🌟 Features
  - Stable client